maihanhoang/napari-zplane-depth-colorizer/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "napari-depth-visualizer" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-zplane-depth-colorizer" is free and open source software

 ## Issues